Into Windows

 When you create a bootable USB of Windows 10 using the ISO and attempt to install Windows 10 from it, the setup of Windows 10 automatically checks your BIOS/UEFI for embedded product key (if available), and installs the right version based on its findings.
 And when you are installing Windows 10 on a new PC or a PC without the embedded product key, it displays the prompt asking you to select the edition of Windows 10 that you would like to install.

-If you want see the edition selection screen while installing Windows 10 on a PC which includes the product key in the BIOS, you need to edit the ISO file to include ei.cfg file or add ei.cfg file the bootable USB.
+If you want to see the edition selection screen while installing Windows 10 on a PC that includes the product key in the BIOS, you need to edit the ISO file to include ei.cfg file or add ei.cfg file to the bootable USB.

 Select Windows 10 Pro edition while installing Windows 10 step01